Apology Not Accepted

 Venmo is here and Paypal is here.

 A.R.
-Moxon is the author of The Revisionaries, which is available in most of the usual places, and some of the unusual places, and the upcoming essay collection Very Fine People, which you can learn about how to support right here.
+Moxon is the author of The Revisionaries, which is available in most of the usual places, and some of the unusual places, and the essay collection Very Fine PeopleYou can get his books right here for example.
 He is also co-writer of Sugar Maple, a musical fiction podcast from Osiris Media which goes in your ears.
 More than this he will not ask, faced with mysteries dark and vast; statements just seem vain at last.